Clang is a C/C++ compiler that generates LLVM IR and utilitizes LLVM

 depth: max path down to EntryToken height: max path down to any terminal node (e.g. RET)

-The type legalizer (entry: SelectionDAG::LegalizeTypes
+The type legalizer (entry: SelectionDAG::LegalizeTypes)

 traverses nodes in a topological order.

-In the EmitSchedule
+In the EmitSchedule process, MachineInstr

-objects are created from these MachineSDNode
+objects are created from these MachineSDNode and regular

-SDNode
+SDNode objects.

 Note, another scheduler, machine scheduler, will run immediately